Graduate Professional Development

 Graduate Conference Funding is provided by the Graduate Student Assembly (GSA) and the Provost's Office, and is managed by the Office of Graduate and Postdoctoral Affairs.
 The goal of the funding is to enable more Carnegie Mellon graduate students to make presentations at key conferences/exhibitions in their fields or attend conferences and learn about the broader field of study to which they belong.

-More than 60% of graduate students at Carnegie Mellon Univesity are international students, and others are nonnative speakers of English who have attended high school or undergraduate programs in the U.S. Many of these students want to hone their language and cross-cultural skills for academic and professional success.
+More than 60% of graduate students at Carnegie Mellon University are international students, and others are nonnative speakers of English who have attended high school or undergraduate programs in the U.S. Many of these students want to hone their language and cross-cultural skills for academic and professional success.
 Language and Cross-Cultural Support provides resources for students who need them.

 The relationship between researchers and the public impacts us all, affecting our freedom to do our work, the funding of our research and the policies that shape our world.
 Researchers’ ability to impact the world hinges on the trust and understanding between them and the rest of society.
 Public Communication for Researchers (PCR) invites graduate students to help shape the conversation.

-Spring 2023 Workshops & Events
+Professional Development Workshops & Events

-4 Steps to Evidence-Based Interview Preparation
+Evidence-Based Interview Preparation

 Job Offer Negotiation: Tips for Measuring and Communicating Your Market Value